Mazatech/amanithsvg-website/_docs/api/007-rendering-svg-document.md

       height are less than or equal zero

-    - SVGT_NO_ERROR if the operation was completed successfully */
+    - SVGT_NO_ERROR if the operation was completed successfully

+    NB: floating-point values of NaN are treated as 0, values of +Infinity and -Infinity are clamped to the largest and smallest available float values.
+*/
 SVGTErrorCode svgtSurfaceViewportSet(SVGTHandle surface,
                                      SVGTfloat* viewport);